Cara-VC/Paw-Street/README.md

 React is an open-source JavaScript front-end library.
 We will use React to develop single-page application.
 React component are reusable.
 By using that, application could be developed efficiently.

+We use React to implement front-end of our project to generate single page application with components.

 ### 2.Redis

 Redis is an in-memory key-value database.
 We can store data in RAM and reduce API calls.

+Redis helps us to save time when we need to get some posts which are same as in RAM.
+When the back-end application receives GET request, it will query Redis first to get cached post.
+When the back-end application receives PATCH and DELETE comments requests, it will update cached post.
+When the back-end application receives DELETE post request, it will DELETE cached post as well.

 ### 3.Firebase Authentication

 Firebase Auth provides back-end services.
 We will use firebase auth to manage users' authentication.

+We implement sign up with email, sign in with email, sign in with google, sign out, reset password and change password with Firebase Authentication in our front-end application.
+In back-end, it receives access token from front-end requests and verifies them with the firebase-admin.

 ## Independent Technologies: